GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 For more information on `acr_value` manipulation, check this [page](../admin-guide/openid-connect/index.md#authentication).

-Additionally, you can bypass the provider selection page and force explicit usage of a configured provider by supplying a [custom authorization parameter](#preselecting-an-external-provider) with your authorization request.
+Additionally, you can bypass the provider selection page and force usage of a specific provider by supplying a [custom authorization parameter](#preselecting-an-external-provider) with your authorization request.

 ## Inspecting profile data

-For debugging purposes, you can print the contents of profile data received from the external provider.
+For debugging purposes, you can print the contents of profile data received from the external provider by following these steps:

-Follow these steps:

 1. Locate the `js` file of the target identity provider.
 Inside the Gluu chroot, check `/opt/gluu/node/passport/server/auth`